apache/airflow/docs/howto/operator/gcp/gcs_to_gcs.rst

 You can also use the previous operator for this service - :class:`~airflow.providers.google.cloud.operators.cloud_storage_transfer_service.CloudDataTransferServiceGCSToGCSOperator`

-These operators does not control the copying process locally, but uses Google resources, which allows to perform this task faster and more economically.
+These operators do not control the copying process locally, but uses Google resources, which allows them to perform this task faster and more economically.
 The economic effects are especially prominent when the existence of Airflow is not found in the Google Cloud Platform, because this operator allows egress traffic reductions.